int08h/roughenough/README.md

 Per-request heap allocations could be reduced: a few `Vec`'s could be replaced by lifetime scoped slices.

+Constants aren't consistently used.
+A few hard-coded magic numbers remain.

 ## About the Roughtime Protocol
 [Roughtime](https://roughtime.googlesource.com/roughtime) is a protocol that aims to achieve rough time synchronisation in a secure way that doesn't depend on any particular time server, and in such